rociogj/test/README.md

 Open your command shell and write down:
 > npm install -g grunt-cli

-To install grunt globally. (skip this ste, if you already have grunt installed)
+To install grunt globally. (skip this step, if you already have grunt installed)

 We also need bower in this project, run:
 > npm install -g bower